Owen Parker-Price

-Owen Parker-Price (born 10 December 1998) is a professional footballer who plays as a midfielder for Superettan club Örgryte and the New Zealand national team.
+Owen Parker-Price (born 10 December 1998) is a professional footballer who plays as a midfielder for Allsvenskan club Örgryte and the New Zealand national team.

 Club career

 After six seasons with lower-tier Swedish side Torslanda, where he played under the tutelage of his New Zealand compatriot Declan Edge, Parker-Price signed for Örgryte on 18 August 2025.

 International career

 Parker-Price was part of the New Zealand U17 squad in their 2015 FIFA U-17 World Cup campaign, starting all four games as New Zealand exited in the round of 16 following a 1–0 loss to Brazil.

 Parker-Price was called up to the senior New Zealand national team for the first time for friendly matches against Poland and Norway in October 2025.

+International

+Scores and results list the New Zealand goal tally first.